-A curriculum that extends the children’s knowledge beyond Bulwell
+We implement activities that extend the children’s knowledge beyond Bulwell:

-- Yearly changes of class names to reflect topical events, to expand the children’s knowledge of famous people eg Musicians artists, Scientists, famous athletes.
+- Our yearly changes of class names to reflect topical events and expand the children’s knowledge of famous people eg Musicians artists, Scientists, famous athletes.

 - Yearly 6 week blocks of Ice Skating Year 1 - Year 6

 - Camping at Bulwell Academy and Wollaton Park

 - Use of stimulating resources eg Google Earth, Google expeditions, VR kits, Now Press Play drama